Infinity Flexibility is adding a few new Eastern focused Body Treatments…

 - For muscle strains, tendon or ligament sprains, contusions, hematomas and move severe injuries requiring cold therapy.

-Apply cold compress (heat 10-15 minutes) to release the beneficial alkaloids in the herbs, then freeze before application
+Apply a cold compress (heat 10-15 minutes) to release the beneficial alkaloids in the herbs, then freeze before application